-The reporting year also saw the completion of risk assessment in relation to agents, which involved all local sales companies being surveyed on their collaboration with agents.
-The outcome of this is that only a small number of companies work with agents and there is no exposure to risk.
-A code of conduct for business partners was nevertheless drawn up based on the Geberit Code of Conduct and communicated to the agents by the managing directors of the local sales companies.
+As only very few companies work with agents, there is no significant risk exposure in this area.
+Nevertheless, a Code of Conduct for business partners was drawn up in 2016 based on the Geberit Code of Conduct and communicated to the agents by the managing directors of the local sales companies.

-Anti-corruption and anti-competitive behaviour are particularly material aspects in the GRI category Society.
-Legal Services is responsible for their implementation.
+Anti-corruption and anti-competitive behaviour in particular are material aspects in the GRI category Society.
+Corporate Legal department is responsible for their implementation.

 As part of the annual reporting on the Code of Conduct for Employees, compliance with the requirements set out there is subject to controls.
 All companies receive over 50 questions on the five above-mentioned key topics.
 In addition, on-site audits are performed by the Internal Audit Department and corrective measures taken in the event of misconduct.
 The audits also comprise special interviews with the managing directors of the individual companies on the topics mentioned in the Code of Conduct.
 The respective information is verified.
-The findings from the survey and audits form the basis for the annual Compliance Report submitted to the Group Executive Board and are published in this Sustainability Performance Report.
+The findings from the survey and audits form the basis for the annual Compliance Report submitted to the Group Executive Board and are published in the annual report.

 With respect to measures and objectives in the Code of Conduct, see also Sustainability strategy.

 As a member of Transparency International Switzerland and the UN Global Compact, Geberit is committed to high standards in combating corruption.
 There are clear guidelines on prevention and employees receive training in this area.
 Compliance with the guidelines is monitored as part of an annual survey at all Geberit Group companies (see the individual indicators for the results).
 The Internal Audit Department conducts additional on-site audits.
 In the event of misconduct, corrective measures are taken.